-A 4 Step Approach to Generate Leads Without Being Spam-y
+A 4-Guide For Generating Leads Without Being Spam-y

 Last month, our very own Vincent Turco generated 25 qualified 1st sales appointments.
 If you ask me, that’s pretty incredible.